Visakhapatnam: Sports

 Dr. Y. S. Rajasekhara Reddy International Cricket Stadium is the home of Andhra Cricket Association.
-It regularly hosts Ranji Trophy, One Day Internationals and Test Internationals.
+It regularly hosts Ranji Trophy, One Day Internationals, and Test Internationals.
 The stadium is the home ground of Andhra cricket team.
 The stadium also hosted IPL matches as a neutral venue.
 It hosted its first test match against England beginning on 17 November 2016.

 Port Trust Golden Jubilee Stadium is the second largest stadium in Visakhapatnam, which has hosted Under-19 Youth Internationals.
 It also hosted the 2014 Pro Kabaddi League season as the home ground for the Telugu Titans.Swarna Bharathi Indoor Stadium, built by the Greater Visakhapatnam Municipal Corporation, is used for various indoor sports, and the GVMC Aqua Sports Complex, an aquatic centre for swimming and diving, is near the beach road.

 Surfing activities are common at the Rushikonda beach.
 Scuba diving at Chintapalli in the scenic city has been attracting tourists from all over.
+There is also a gold course named East Point Golf Club in the city.